MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 - Guides/content that the user created (unless access was explicitly removed)

-- Guides that were explicitly shared with them or shared with an Owner team they are a member of
+- Guides that were explicitly shared with them or shared with an owner team they are a member of

-- Guides that were assigned to the user or assigned to an Owner team that the user is a member of
+- Guides that were assigned to the user or assigned to an owner team that the user is a member of

 ## Assign roles to groups of users